hrpt-se/hrpt/README.md

 # hrpt

-The documentation is not here!

-So far it's on the network share.

 ## Running the system
 The easiest way to deploy the system on your local machine for development is to use Vagrant.
 To run it locally, you need to install VirtualBox and Vagrant on your local computer.
 Download and install from https://www.virtualbox.org/wiki/Downloads and https://www.vagrantup.com/downloads.html or through your favorite package manager.
 If you want to deploy the system in a server settings, that is documented in the docs-folder.